Trump's Meeting With The Video Game Industry To Talk Gun Violence Could Get Ugly - Slashdot

 To my mind, the angle of approach should be the combination of gun violence and realistic looking scenarios.
 All video games are violent and war-like, but those that look most like movies or memories could have a conditioning effect, which our Ar

 Re:The debate should focus on realism in games.
-(Score:4, Funny)
+(Score:5, Funny)

 Don't forget the breakdown of institutions like marriage.